iotaledger/wasp/documentation/docs/guide/core_concepts/iscp-architecture.md

 Each chain has its own state where a state update (going from one block to the next) is hashed and published to the Tangle, which moves the state anchor on Layer 1.

-The multi-chain nature of IOTA Smart COntracts makes it a more complex implementation of smart contracts, over say Ethereum, as illustrated here:
+The multi-chain nature of IOTA Smart Contracts makes it a more complex implementation of smart contracts, over say Ethereum, as illustrated here:

 ![ISCP multichain architecture](../../../static/img/multichain.png)